skywind3000/vim-navigator/README.md

 :Navigator {varname}
 ```

 This command will open navigator window and read keymap from `{varname}`.
-So if you have your navigator keymap in the variable `g:my_keymap`, the command `:Navigator g:my_keymap` will read keymap from it.
+So, if you have your navigator keymap in the variable `g:my_keymap`, the command `:Navigator g:my_keymap` will read keymap from it.

 Visual mode command: